Image

 One of our Fractl campaigns drastically improved the brand awareness for our client, Movoto.
 The campaign, “The Wealthiest People in America,” included an interactive infographic for Movoto’s blog that showed the wealth gap between the state’s richest and average residents.

-The content caught the attention of more than 130 publishers (including the Washington Post, The Huffington Post, and Yahoo), which helped it build major brand awareness for our client – attracting more than 1.4 million website views.
+The content caught the attention of more than 130 publishers (including the Washington Post, The Huffington Post, and Yahoo), helping it build major brand awareness for our client and attracting more than 1.4 million website views.

 Content marketing builds brand awareness online, as we’ve seen, but content marketing campaigns can even earn TV coverage.